 - why you should install an in-ground sprinkler system vs an above-ground one

 - how to figure out your home’s PSI and GPM

 - how to map your irrigation system and zones.

-Today, we’re moving on the 2nd part in this series and talking all about the actual installation of sprinklers and sharing more details on the sprinkler manifold.
+Today, we’re moving on to the 2nd part of this series and talking all about the actual installation of sprinklers and sharing more details on the sprinkler manifold.
 This is your guide on how to install sprinklers.
 Let’s jump right in!

 This How To Install Sprinklers post contains affiliate links, but nothing that I wouldn’t wholeheartedly recommend anyway!
 Read my full disclosure here.